-- for PAIs on corporate and sovereign investments: Generali relies on MSCI both in terms of data and reporting solution for all PAIs, except for PAIs where there is a precise link with the negative screening approach (PAI 10 14 16) where an additional step of internal assessment is applied to fully reflect the Group approach to the management and prioritization of PAIs.
-We regularly engage with external providers and other stakeholders to further our understanding of the regulatory requirements and suggest improvements in the approach, but we relied on the regulatory interpretation of the external provider when it comes to technical details such as the application of the formulas for PAI calculation and the use of estimations in the data set.
+We regularly engage with external providers and other stakeholders to further our understanding of the regulatory requirements and suggest improvements in the approach, but we relied also on the regulatory interpretation of the external providers when it comes to technical details such as the application of the formulas for PAI calculation and the use of estimations in the data set.
 Generali also relied on the availability of data published by the companies and collected by the data provider.
 In some cases, the companies are not commonly disclosing the information required for PAI calculation (or the data provider does not have it available through their reporting platform), which may lead to some of the PAIs having a low coverage of the portfolio.
-In such cases, we have the objective to further understand the phenomenon and engage with the data provider to increase the coverage, where possible. - For PAI on real estate: Generali relies on the PAIs gathered and calculated by Generali Real Estate on behalf of the Insurance Companies.
+In such cases, we have the objective to further understand the phenomenon and engage with the data provider to increase the coverage, where possible.